 - Profile during representative load.
 Idle or startup profiles aren’t useful.

 - Copy profiles out immediately.
-Debug containers are ephemeral and will be deleted after the profiling session.
+Debug containers are ephemeral and are deleted after the profiling session.

 - Don’t leave the DaemonSet running in production long-term.
-It uses privileged access and it’s a security risk to leave it running after the profiling session.
+It uses privileged access, and leaving it running after the profiling session is a security risk.

 - Use flamegraphs.
-They’re much easier to understand than text output.
-Flamegraphs show the most time-consuming functions and their callers, making it easy to identify bottlenecks.
+They’re easier to understand than text output.
+Flamegraphs show the most time-consuming functions and their callers, making it easier to identify bottlenecks.

 Typical workflow

-Here’s a typical workflow for profiling a Python application running in a Slurm job on SUNK.-
+The following workflow shows a typical end-to-end profiling session for a Python application running in a Slurm job on SUNK.
+Use it as a reference for combining the steps in this tutorial.-

 Deploy the DaemonSet to set the kernel parameters on all Nodes.
 See the example DaemonSet file in the Prerequisites section.
 Deploy the DaemonSet: